10 Things I Wish I Had Known Before Coming to China!

-Low/Medium Pricing, Low/High Grade Product, Low/High Risk
+Low/Medium Pricing, Low/ High-Grade Product, Low/High Risk

-These companies usually began as SCR factories and through shrewd business acumen, good timing and a bit of luck/guanxi/corruption developed into large multi-million dollar organisations.
+These companies usually began as SCR factories and through shrewd business acumen, good timing and a bit of luck/guanxi/corruption developed into large multi-million dollar organizations.
 They capitalized on the golden era of manufacturing in China and used powerful connections with local authorities to maintain their home ground advantage.

 LCR factories will have good production and quality control systems.
 Although their management techniques remain Chinese, there is an awareness/understanding of what foreign customers require.
 LCR businesses typically have English speaking staff and nice looking factory premises to present to foreign customers.
 These factories have decades’ of experience – and have grown large because they service North American or European clients with huge volume.

 Example: Whitegoods.
 If you want fridges or washing machines – there are a handful of companies in China reliable enough to get the job done.
-They’ve invested hundreds of millions in plant, and are established and professional.
+They’ve invested hundreds of millions in a plant, and are established and professional.
 If you went to a small Chinese run factory – you would run the risk of catastrophic failure – with a product which has many components that can go wrong.
 The large costs in this industry mean that larger factories are the only realistic options.
 Companies like Midea are examples of successful privately run factories that have grown over the decades into multi-billion dollar behemoths.

-Pros: Can produce at a low price point and maintain high quality standards.
+Pros: Can produce at a low price point and maintain high-quality standards.
 They have experience dealing with foreign customers and are familiar with the standards required to produce goods sold into foreign markets.
 Whether they are a good fit depends on the specific factory and your industry.